bentlema/puppet-tutorial-pe/tutorial/01c-Provision-Training-Containers.md

      docker network create --subnet=192.168.198.0/24 example.com
 ```

-Note:  We name our network using what looks like a domain name because docker
+Note:  We name our network using what looks like a domain name because Docker
-will use the network name in the FQDN of the container.
-Docker's internal
+will use the network name in the **Fully-Qualified Domain Name** (FQDN) of the
-DNS server will take the short hostname and append the network name when doing
+container.
+Docker's internal DNS server will take the short hostname and
-reverse-lookups (PTR records) so we do this little hack to make sure the
+append the network name when doing reverse-lookups (PTR records) so we do
-forward and reverse lookups match.
-With this said, I've seen inconsistant
+this little hack to make sure the forward and reverse lookups match.
+With
-behavior with Docker's internal DNS, and sometimes reverse lookups just dont work at all.
+this said, I've seen inconsistant behavior with Docker's internal DNS, and
+sometimes reverse lookups just dont work at all.
 No matter, we push on!

 ### Setup environment variable with your BASEDIR ###